CCeph/weather_web_app/README.md

 The API keys are shown to the public.
 None of the API keys are worth anything, so it is fine.

-When autocomplete options are clicked with a touchpad, they do not fill the search bar because the event does not trigger.
-It works with a mouse though.
+When autocomplete options are clicked, they do not fill the search bar because the event does not trigger.

 ## Things to Implement